Speak to a qualified cancer nurse

 Infection with HPV – HPV is the name for a group of viruses.
 It is a common infection that affects the surface of different areas of the body, such as the cervix, vagina and skin.

-Most people will not know they have HPV as it is usually harmless and doesn’t cause symptoms.
+Most people will not know they have HPV as it doesn’t cause symptoms.
 In most people, the virus is cleared quickly by the immune system and no treatment is needed.
-In some women, the infection doesn’t go away and they have an increased risk of developing changes in the cervix.
+If the infection doesn’t go away, there’s an increased risk of developing changes in the cervix.
 These changes usually develop slowly over many years.

-Approximately 15 types of genital HPV cause cervical cancer.
+Thirteen types of genital HPV are known to cause cervical cancer.
 Screening tests are used to detect most of these types of HPV or the precancerous cell changes caused by the virus.
 There is also a vaccine that protects people from some types of HPV.

 National HPV vaccination program

-The HPV vaccine used in Australia protects against nine strains of HPV known to cause around 90% of cervical cancers.
+The most common HPV vaccine now used in Australia protects against seven high-risk types of HPV known to cause 90% of cervical cancers.

-The vaccine also offers some protection against other less common cancers associated with HPV, including vaginal, vulvar, anal and oropharyngeal cancers.
+The vaccine also offers some protection against other less common cancers associated with HPV, including vaginal, vulvar, penile, anal, and mouth and throat cancers.

 The HPV vaccine does not treat precancerous cell changes or cervical cancer.